13 Easy ESL Icebreakers to Get Your Students Talking

 To get students comfortable with speaking and sharing, demonstrate the activity with an object of your own first.

-12. Online Scavenger Hunt
+12. Scavenger Hunt

 Provide students with a short list (3-5 items) of types of objects they need to find.
-E.g., something purple, something cold, something that starts with the letter B, something that makes you happy, something that was a gift, etc. You can either share the list with them via chatbox, use a virtual whiteboard to write the list, or verbally tell the students what type of objects to find.
+E.g., something purple, something cold, something that starts with the letter B, something that makes you happy, something that was a gift, etc.

-You can then see who can collect the objects from around their house the fastest.
+You can then see who can collect the objects from around their house or the classroom the fastest.
 Have students take turns sharing what items they found.
 If you’re teaching just one student, set a timer for five minutes (or whatever time you choose) and see if they can collect all of the required items before time runs out.

 This activity is well suited to younger students and helps energize everyone at the start of class (or awaken everyone if the class starts to get a bit sleepy).

-13. Roll the Dice Speaking Activity
+13. Roll the Die

 This is a great icebreaker activity, but it can also be used to practice pronunciation or review a group of vocabulary words.

-Before class, you’ll need to create a special dice for this icebreaker.
-You can repurpose a large plush dice from a craft store, use a small, square-shaped cardboard box, or get creative here.
+Before class, you’ll need to create a special die for this icebreaker.
+You can repurpose a large plush die from a craft store, use a small, square-shaped cardboard box, or get creative here.
 Print off images that represent a certain action you want students to take, such as saying a word three times, saying it fast, saying it slowly, saying it loudly, whispering it, saying it in a low voice, saying it angrily, etc. For example, a picture of an angry emoji could represent saying the word in an angry voice.

 In class, have your student(s) say a word or set of words that you choose.
-Roll the dice and direct them to follow the instructions shown.
+Roll the die and direct them to follow the instructions shown.
 This is a fun and silly way to get students out of their shells while helping them practice their English-speaking skills.

 ESL icebreakers are a great way to boost students’ energy, get them excited about the class, and build an atmosphere that makes them feel comfortable.
 Many icebreakers are also adaptable and can be used in both physical and online classes.
 While there are tons of icebreakers out there, the best ones are fun and engaging, promote speaking in English, and foster confidence.